Reducing ammonia nitrites nitrates in a cherry shrimp tank

 What are some common mistakes to avoid when trying to reduce ammonia and nitrate levels in a shrimp tank?

 Reducing ammonia and nitrate levels in a cherry shrimp tank is essential to the health and well-being of the shrimp.
 However, there are several common mistakes that can be made when attempting to achieve this.
-In this article, we’ll explore some of the most common mistakes to avoidOpens in a new tab. when trying to reduce ammonia and nitrate levels in a shrimp tank.
+In this article, we’ll explore some of the most common mistakes to avoid when trying to reduce ammonia and nitrate levels in a shrimp tank.

 1. Overfeeding – Overfeeding is one of the most common mistakes made in shrimp tanks.
 Excess food can lead to increased waste production, which can contribute to high levels of ammonia and nitrate in the tank.